G-Core/gcore-webrtc-sdk-js/packages/rtckit/docs/api/rtckit.mediadeviceshelper.getavailablevideoresolutions.md

 ## MediaDevicesHelper.getAvailableVideoResolutions() method

-Gives the list of available video resolutions supported by the device The items from the list of standard resolutions [STD\_VIDEORES](./rtckit.std_videores.md) are probed for the given device
+Get a list of available video resolutions supported by the device

+A video resolution is probed for the given device, using the list of standard resolutions [STD\_VIDEORES](./rtckit.std_videores.md)

 **Signature:**